alexfernandez/librecounter/README.md

 ## Eye of Horus

-The logo is a play on the [eye of Horus](https://en.wikipedia.org/wiki/Eye_of_Horus), to bring protection to your website against people trying to profit from your visitors, and from the GDPR.
+The logo is a play on the [eye of Horus](https://en.wikipedia.org/wiki/Eye_of_Horus), to give you special powers of observation and at the same time bring protection to your website against the GDPR.
+It also helps ward off from people trying to profit from your visitors.

 ## Copyright